AG Bell Arts & Sciences Award Program

 Note: AG Bell membership is not required; however, the committee gives preference to AG Bell members.

-- Due to the number of applications, it is difficult for us to confirm receipt of applications, especially for those received close to the deadline.
+- We cannot confirm receipt of applications.
 If you would like to know whether or not your application was received, you may choose to send your application using a service that can confirm delivery.
 AG Bell does not accept responsibility nor make exceptions for any delays or delivery errors on the part of delivery services including delays due to the requirement of a signature.
 To ensure timely delivery, applicants are encouraged to submit applications well in advance of the deadline.

 - Faxed or emailed applications are not accepted under any circumstances.